b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 Hmm, that's odd, a negative number.

 Wait a moment.
 Now I remember, a computer got finite amount of memory.
 So in order to work efficiently data is stored in small pre-allocated pieces of it.
-If the number you put into that small 'memory drawer' is greater than the amount of space you get strange results.
+If the number you put into that small 'memory drawer' is greater than the amount of space you get strange results (imagine that a number sticks out of the drawer but Julia looks only at the part inside the drawer, hence the strange result).

-You can read more about it in Julia docs (sections [Integers](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Integers) and [Overflow Behavior](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Overflow-behavior)).
+If you are interested in technical stuff then you can read more about it in Julia docs (sections [Integers](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Integers) and [Overflow Behavior](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Overflow-behavior)).

 You can check the minimum and maximum value for `Int` by typing `typemin(Int)` and `typemax(Int)` on my laptop those are `jl typemin(Int)` and `jl typemax(Int)`, respectively.